davegullo/obs-hang/README.md

 ## Introduction

 The plugin template is meant to be used as a starting point for OBS Studio plugin development.
+This specific implementation provides an OBS Studio source plugin that receives and decodes media streams using the MoQ (Media over QUIC) protocol.

 It includes:

 * Boilerplate plugin source code
 * A CMake project file
 * GitHub Actions workflows and repository actions

+## MoQ Hang Source

+This plugin implements a "Hang Source" that connects to MoQ servers to receive live video and audio streams.
+The source supports:

+* **MoQ Protocol Integration**: Connects to MoQ servers using the libmoq library for reliable, low-latency media transport over QUIC
+* **Hardware-Accelerated Video Decoding**: Uses VA-API (Video Acceleration API) for efficient hardware-accelerated video decoding
+* **Audio Decoding**: Leverages FFmpeg libraries for high-quality audio decoding and processing
+* **Thread-Safe Operation**: Implements proper threading with mutexes and condition variables for concurrent video/audio processing
+* **OBS Integration**: Fully integrated as an OBS source with async video rendering and audio output capabilities

+### Key Components

+* **hang-source.c/h**: Main source implementation handling MoQ connections, stream management, and OBS integration
+* **vaapi-decoder.c/h**: Hardware-accelerated video decoding using VA-API
+* **audio-decoder.c/h**: Audio decoding and processing using FFmpeg
+* **MoQ Callbacks**: Handles catalog reception, video/audio frame processing, and error management

+### Configuration

+The source accepts two main configuration parameters:
+* **URL**: MoQ server endpoint (e.g., `https://moq-server.example.com`)
+* **Broadcast**: Path to the broadcast stream on the MoQ server

+The plugin requires libmoq, VA-API, and FFmpeg dependencies to be available on the system.

 ## Supported Build Environments